-Prince Harry & Meghan Markle's Wedding Invitations Are Going Out Soon & We're So Excited
+Here's When Prince Harry & Meghan Markle's Wedding Invitations Will Go Out & It's So Soon

 Get excited, royal family fans!
 The royal wedding guest list is reportedly almost done, and Prince Harry and Meghan Markle's wedding invitations are going out soon.
 According to Us Weekly, the wedding plans are well underway and the royal couple is preparing to send out the invitations as early as "the first week of March."
 A source close to the family told the outlet that while there was some doubt as to whether Sarah Ferguson (Princess Eugenie's mother) would be invited to the wedding, she definitely will be invited.